2019 Categoría Primera B season: Format

 For this season, the league returned to the format used in 2017.
 The season consisted of two tournaments (Torneo I and Torneo II) with three stages each.
 In the first stage of both tournaments, the 16 clubs played each other once, for a total of 15 games.
-The top eight teams after the first stage advanced to the semifinal round where they were sorted into two groups of four and played a double round-robin tournament group stage, with the top team of each group qualifying to the finals.
+The top eight teams after the first stage advanced to the semifinal round where they were sorted into two groups of four and played a double round-robin tournament group stage, with the top team of each group qualifying for the finals.
 The winners of both tournaments would play a final series on a home-and-away basis, with the winner being crowned as the season champions and also earning promotion to the Categoría Primera A for the 2020 season.
 The season runners-up would then play the best team in the aggregate table (other than the champions) in another double-legged series for the second promotion berth.
 In case the season runner-up also ended up as the best team in the aggregate table, it would also be promoted and the promotion play-off would not be played.